EmbarkStudios/cargo-deny/README.md

 ]
 ```

-## Crate bans
+## Crate bans - `cargo-deny check ban`

-Sometimes, certain crates just don't fit in your project, so you have to remove them, but in
+Sometimes, certain crates just don't fit in your project, so you have to remove them.
+However,
-some cases, they can sneak back in if you aren't careful, usually through accidentally using
+nothing really stops them from sneaking back in due to small changes, like updating a crate to
+a new version that happens to add it as a dependency, or just changing what crates are included
+in the default feature set.

-them via the default features of another crate.
-Another thing that is part of the tradeoff of
-being able to use so many crates is that they all don't necessarily agree on what versions of a
+One thing that is part of the tradeoff of being able to use so many crates, is that they all won't
-dependency they want to use, and cargo and rust will happily chug along compiling all of them
+necessarily agree on what versions of a dependency they want to use, and cargo and rust will happily
-this is great for adding a new dependency that you just want to try at first without having
+chug along compiling all of them.
+This is great when just trying out a new dependency as quickly as
-to heavily modify your own crates, but it does come at a long term cost of increased crate fetch
+possible, but it does come with some long term costs.
+Crate fetch times (and disk space) are increased,
-times and particularly compile times as you are essentially compiling the "same" thing multiple
-times
+but in particular, **compile times** and ultimately your binary sizes to increase.
+If you are made aware
+that you depend on multiple versions of the same crate, you have an opportunity to

 1. Dis/allow certain crates in your dependency graph.
 1. What happens when multiple versions of a crate are used? `allow` / `deny` / `warn`